Solopreneurship, what’s that all about?

 The Blogging Blackbook – Now if the whole blogging thing is a bit of a mystery to you, fear not.
 Jason Wolf’s book “The Blogging Black Book” will set you on the straight and narrow road to success, hopefully.

 In no time at all, you’ll have learned everything you need to know about blogging, the types of blogs in existence today, how to structure your blog posts, headlines, content, images and much more.
 Recommended to all new solopreneur bloggers.

 Books For Solopreneurs: Motivational Books

 Elon Musk – Elon Musk is a true inspiration when it comes to business and self-made entrepreneurship.
-He founded a host of successful companies, including PayPal before eBay bought the company.
+He founded and co-founded a host of successful companies, including PayPal before eBay bought the company.